cidopenup0/discord-vscode/README.md

 Once installed, the extension starts tracking your editor activity automatically.
 If you want to manually update your Discord status, just run the **Reload Rich Presence** command.

+### Repository Button in Rich Presence

+The extension checks whether your active workspace is a Git repository.

+* If a repository exists and has an `origin` remote URL, Rich Presence includes an **Open Repository** button linking to that repository.
+* SSH remotes such as `git@github.com:user/repo.git` are converted to an HTTPS link for Discord.
+* If no repository (or no `origin` remote) is found, the repository button is not shown.

 ## Contributing

 Contributions are welcome.
 If you’d like to help improve the project: